 The summer may be drawing to a close but the vacation season is by no means over yet.
-If you're in the process of booking a your next family vacation – or you're already planning next year's Summer vacation – take note of these handy money-saving tips, brought to you by Gladstone Brookes, a PPI claims company based in Warrington, UK.
+If you’re in the process of booking a your next family vacation – or you’re already planning next year’s Summer vacation – take note of these handy money-saving tips, sponsored by Gladstone Brookes, a PPI claims company based in Warrington, UK.

 Don’t assume package is cheapest

 If you’re a busy mom (is there such a thing as a non-busy mom?!) then you’ll no doubt be tempted buy a package for your family vacation.
 Going online, clicking through a few simple steps and having your vacation done and dusted is certainly appealing.
 But many package vacation firms, especially those that charter flights, are not actually the cheapest option.
 By booking your flights and hotel separately you could save a small fortune.
 If you really don’t have time to trawl through flights and hotels, use a comparison site such as Priceline.com, which will source the cheapest deals from a variety of other websites.
 And always go for the Kids Go Free deals.